 View by Jobs

-In this view, you are able to see the schedule by jobs, with the jobs displayed on the right side.
+In this view, you can see the schedule by jobs with the jobs displayed on the left side, in any order of your choice.
 This option helps you make sure there is never a job without a shift attached to it!

 In this view, you can also easily and quickly assign users to shifts using a drag-and-drop option.
 To do so, click on the Users tab on the right side of the schedule, and drag and drag the user onto the desired shift.